-Haleema (aged 18), wife of Shams Al-Haq had survived a complicated delivery due to Mother and Child heathcare Center (MCHC) in Kohistan, Khyber Pakhtunkhwa.
-She shared that she was about to give birth to a child at her home, in the remote village, near Kohistan when the traditional wisdom failed to cater her delivery.
-Pregnancy, mother and child related matters are considered highly private in the patriarchal, rigid, mountainous and isolated communities in the northern areas of Pakistan.
+Haleema (aged 18), wife of Shams Al-Haq had survived a complicated delivery due to Mother and Child healthcare Center (MCHC) in Kohistan, Khyber Pakhtunkhwa.
+She shared that she was about to give birth to a child at her home, in the remote village, near Kohistan when the traditional wisdom failed to cater to her delivery.
+Pregnancy, mother, and child-related matters are considered highly private in the patriarchal, rigid, mountainous, and isolated communities in the northern areas of Pakistan.

-She needed emergency technical assistance of a qualified nurse or health practitioner.
+She needed emergency technical assistance from a qualified nurse or health practitioner.
 It was a most distressful situation for her family.
 Someone told them that Mother and Child healthcare Center (MCHC), Kohistan remains open 24/7.
-Haleema reached MCHC, after a three-hour long journey around 2 a.m. traveling on the rugged roads, hoping that somebody may be available with the required technical and procedural expertise, who may assist her in the critical moment of her life.
+Haleema reached MCHC, after a three-hour-long journey around 2 a.m. traveling on the rugged roads, hoping that somebody may be available with the required technical and procedural expertise, who may assist her in the critical moment of her life.

-MCHC’s paramedic staff, immediately stabilized Haleema’s blood pressure and ensured every possible assistance for the smooth child-birth process was in place.
-MCHC staff cleared the baby’s airway, maintained arterial line and provided first aid, after which the baby cried and started breathing normally.
-The birth of the baby was a happy moment, not only for Haleema, who survived critical child birth complications, but there was joy among the MCHC nurses who save both lives of mother and child.
-Haleema’s father-in-law thanked MCHC staff and appreciated MCHC 24/7 emergency service for the mothers and children of District lower Kohistan.
+MCHC’s paramedic staff immediately stabilized Haleema’s blood pressure and ensured every possible assistance for the smooth child-birth process was in place.
+MCHC staff cleared the baby’s airway, maintained arterial line, and provided first aid, after which the baby cried and started breathing normally.
+The birth of the baby was a happy moment, not only for Haleema, who survived critical childbirth complications but there was joy among the MCHC nurses who save both lives of mother and child.
+Haleema’s father-in-law thanked MCHC staff and appreciated MCHC’s 24/7 emergency service for the mothers and children of District lower Kohistan.

-Haleem and her family is convinced, that child-birth should take place in an environment, that ensures qualified medical technicians and should be preferred over home.
+Haleem and her family are convinced, that childbirth should take place in an environment, that ensures qualified medical technicians and should be preferred over the home.